Samsung/tizen-docs/docs/application/dotnet/guides/pims/calendar.md

 Creating a new todo involves creating a todo instance, setting its properties, and inserting it into the calendar database.

 Some todo properties are defined as child records that are associated with the parent record.
-For a detailed list of the todo properties, see the [Tizen.Pims.Calendar.CalendarViews.Todo](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarViews.Todo.html) view description.
+For a detailed list of the todo properties, see the [Tizen.Pims.Calendar.CalendarViews.Todo](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarViews.Todo.html) view description.
 If the property type is `child list`, the property is defined as a child record.

 To create a new todo:

-1. Create the todo as an instance of the [Tizen.Pims.Calendar.CalendarRecord](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarRecord.html) class, with the `Uri` property of the `Tizen.Pims.Calendar.CalendarDatabase` class as a parameter:
+1. Create the todo as an instance of the [Tizen.Pims.Calendar.CalendarRecord](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarRecord.html) class, with the `Uri` property of the `Tizen.Pims.Calendar.CalendarDatabase` class as a parameter:

-    ```
+    ```csharp
     var record = new CalendarRecord(CalendarViews.Todo.Uri);
     ```

     > **Note**
 	> Records created as instances of the `Tizen.Pims.Calendar.CalendarRecord` class are memory objects.
-If you change these objects, the changes are not reflected in the calendar database until you explicitly insert or update the objects to the database using the `Insert()` or `Update()` methods of the [Tizen.Pims.Calendar.CalendarDatabase](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarDatabase.html) class.
+If you change these objects, the changes are not reflected in the calendar database until you explicitly insert or update the objects to the database using the `Insert()` or `Update()` methods of the [Tizen.Pims.Calendar.CalendarDatabase](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarDatabase.html) class.

 2. Set the todo properties: